odpi/egeria-docs/site/docs/guides/admin/servers/configuring-the-engine-host-services.md

 The descriptive information and operational status are filled out automatically by the administration services based on the `engineServiceURLMarker` value that you supply.
 The other values are supplied on the configuration call.

-Each engine service is configured with the network location of the [metadata access point](/egeria-docs/concepts/metadata-access-point) / [metadata access store](/egeria-docs/concepts/metadata-access-store) running the appropriate [OMAS](/egeria-docs/services/omas).
+Each engine service is configured with the network location of the [metadata access server](/egeria-docs/concepts/metadata-access-server) running the appropriate partner service.
 There are a set of options that the engine service supports along with the list of configuration properties for the governance engines that will be run in the engine service.
 The governance engine's configuration properties identify which governance engine to run.
-The governance engine's definition, including the services it supports are retrieved from the metadata access point / metadata server when the engine service starts up.
+The governance engine's definition, including the services it supports are retrieved from the metadata access server when the engine service starts up.

 !!! post "POST - configure engine service"
     ```